UnBArqDsw2025-1-Turma02/2025.1_T02_G9_GalaxiaConectada_Entrega_04/docs/ArquiteturaReutilizacao/GalaxiaConectada/GalaxiaConectada.md

 ## Frontend (Interface do Usuário)

-As imagens 1, 2 e 3 mostram um pouco do frontend do site:
+As imagens 1 a 6 mostram um pouco do frontend do site:

 <div align="center">
     Figura 1: Home